Rayquaza01/tasker-data-graph/README.md

    * Plugin > AutoTools > Web Screen
    * Source: https://Rayquaza01.github.io/tasker-data-graph
    * Data Info: Defaults to %SMSRB, the text recived in the profile
-   * Use Pie: Set to true if you want a pie chart, otherwise it will be a doughnut chart.
+   * Chart Type: Whether to use a doughnut or pie chart.
+Defaults to doughnut
-   * Colors: A comma separated list of colors to use in the chart.
+   * Chart Colors: A comma separated list of colors to use in the chart.
 Can be HEX codes or HTML color names.
  * Test it out!
    * Dial \*3282# to request data info.
 A text will arrive shortly which should trigger the profile.